argmin is a numerical optimization library written entirely in Rust.

 argmin is designed to simplify the implementation of optimization algorithms and as such can also be used as a toolbox for the development of new algorithms.
 One can focus on the algorithm itself, while the handling of termination, parameter vectors, populations, gradients, Jacobians and Hessians is taken care of by the library.

-This book covers version 0.6.0 of argmin!
-A large portion of the content does not apply to versions below 0.6.
+This book covers version 0.7 of argmin!
+Parts of this book may not apply to versions below 0.7.

 The ecosystem constist of a number of crates: